-Hours of travel often requires sitting in one position for extended periods of time with restricted mobility.
-Whether it’s a long flight or a road trip, this can result in swollen legs, ankles, feet and in certain cases, a more serious condition called ‘traveler’s thrombosis’ or ‘economy class syndrome.’
+Hours of travel often require sitting in one position for extended periods of time with restricted mobility.
+Whether it’s a long flight or a road trip, this can result in swollen legs, ankles, feet, and in certain cases, a more serious condition called ‘traveler’s thrombosis’ or ‘economy class syndrome.’
 This is when extended immobility causes the blood to pool in the legs, leading to clot formations inside the veins that can have potentially serious consequences.

 Compression stockings increase blood flow and are a simple, effective way to prevent travel-related leg symptoms.
 They reduce the risk of developing serious complications like DVT (deep vein thrombosis) and PE (pulmonary embolism).

-Venous diseases affect millions of people worldwide and there are several factors that can contribute to their development.
+Venous diseases affect millions of people worldwide, and there are several factors that can contribute to their development.
 These disorders can affect those who are genetically predisposed to it or that lead a sedentary lifestyle.
 Venous disorders are also known to affect more women than men and people over the age of 50.

-Healthy veins in the legs have valves that that support the blood to flow back to the heart efficiently.
+Healthy veins in the legs have valves that support the blood to flow back to the heart efficiently.
 Any damage to these valves causes blood to collect in the legs and feet, increasing the chance of developing venous disorders.
-These include conditions like varicose veins, spider veins, edema, leg ulcers and deep vein thrombosis.
+These include conditions like varicose veins, spider veins, edema, leg ulcers, and deep vein thrombosis.

-On medical advise by your healthcare professional, compression products can be used to prevent, manage and improve complications arising from venous disorders.
+On medical advice by your healthcare professional, compression products can be used to prevent, manage and improve complications arising from venous disorders.
 Regular use of compression stockings assists damaged valves and improves blood flow.
 This can slow down the progression of the condition, making compression stockings an important tool in the management of various venous disorders.

 If you’re an athlete or someone who enjoys runs and workouts, compression therapy can help positively impact both performance and recovery.

 Compression improves blood circulation, supplying more oxygen to the muscles.
-This increases performance potential.
+This increases the performance potential.
 Targeted pressure on the legs speeds up the return of blood flow, which beats the build-up of lactic acid (a waste product your body produces when you exercise).
 This lessens muscle soreness and supports muscle regeneration, speeding up recovery.
 Compression garments act as protection and can also reduce muscle vibrations, reducing muscle tears and injuries.

-With all its benefits, compression therapy helps runners and athletes feel better, stronger and more stable.
+With all its benefits, compression therapy helps runners and athletes feel better, stronger, and more stable.